UP | HOME

 • Why are humans the way they are?

 However, it is often the case that when answering why something happens we end up explaining how it happens.
-By the definition of “why”, someone could easily just state the motive, cause, or reason of whatever subject the question is asking about in a single stands or just a few words, but when the question is being asked with an expectation of an in-depth answer, answering with only a single sentence or a few words is not acceptable, thus very descriptive and comprehensive descriptions have to be given in order to answer the question.
-Nevertheless, it is still the case that in order to answer “why” questions, we must explain how things work and answer other questions along the way as they come up before we can answer the original “Why?” question.
+By the definition of “why”, someone could easily just state the motive, cause, or reason of whatever subject the question is asking about in a single stands or just a few words.
+But when the question is being asked with an expectation of an in-depth answer, answering with only a single sentence or a few words is not acceptable.
+Thus, very descriptive and comprehensive descriptions have to be given in order to answer the question.
+Nevertheless, in order to answer “why” questions, we must explain how things work and answer other questions along the way as they come up before we can answer the original “Why?” question.

-But in doing so, it also becomes possible to ask a similar question that is reworded such that it asks “How?” instead of “Why?” and leads to the exact same answer.
-And then when the answer is talk to future learners who are learning about the topic, the questions are more likely to be presented as asking “How?” instead of asking “Why?”, although sometimes they might still be asked with “Why?”, especially if it just feels more natural to ask the questions with that interrogative and/or the person asking the question has no idea where to start answering it or the concepts needed to explain the answer to the question that they want to know.
+In doing so, it also becomes possible to ask a similar question that is reworded such that it asks “How?” instead of “Why?” and leads to the exact same answer.
+When talking to future learners who are learning about the topic, the questions are more likely to be presented as asking “How?” instead of asking “Why?”.
+Sometimes they might still be asked with “Why?”, especially if it just feels more natural to ask the questions with that interrogative and/or the person asking the question has no idea where to start answering it or the concepts needed to explain the answer to the question that they want to know.
 Another way to think of the difference between How and Why is that “How?” is the same question as “Why?” except that “How?” is asking for more detailed answer.

 4.2.
 Examples Of Why-Questions That Later Became Rephrased As How-Questions